Esri/feedback-js-api-next/README.md

 ### CDN

-For applications using the ArcGIS CDN, use these references for the modules and CSS and you are ready to get started.
+For applications using the ArcGIS CDN, use these references for the modules and CSS:

     <link rel="stylesheet" href="https://js.arcgis.com/next/esri/themes/light/main.css">
     <script src="https://js.arcgis.com/next/"></script>